The Woods Academy

-The Woods Academy is an independent, Catholic, preschool, lower school, and middle school for girls and boys ages three through fourteen, with an enrollment, as of the 2019–20 school year, of 261 students.
+The Woods Academy is an independent, Catholic, preschool, elementary school, and middle school for girls and boys ages three through fourteen, with an enrollment, as of the 2019–20 school year, of 261 students.
 The school is located on six acres in the Washington D.C. suburb of Bethesda, Maryland, U.S.

 History

 The school originally opened over a half century ago as Ursuline Academy.
-In 1975, a group of dedicated parents re-established it as Our Lady of the Woods Academy and subsequently The Woods Academy.
+In 1975, a group of dedicated parents re-established it as Our Lady of the Woods Academy and subsequently the Woods Academy.
 In 1977, the school moved to its current location at the intersection of Burdette and Greentree Road in Bethesda.